 - Google + is third because for many people getting more search engine traffic is important and Google has a monopoly on both paid and organic traffic.
 Their goal is to be all things to all people so you need to be active there.
 They just rolled out Google Plus Communities and Photos.

 - Pinterest can drive viral traffic and is extremely popular in some niches.
 Because they offer group boards you can grow a network and collaborate with people who are already influential there.
 They now have private, secret Pinterest boards.

 - YouTube is at least 5th and for many who love making videos it would rank as high as third on this list.
 Google owns YouTube and videos can drive a lot of traffic.
 They are also frequently embedded by bloggers in new content which can add to your reach.
 If you learn how to use viral marketing you can focus on YouTube viral marketing.

 - Instagram is next because photo sharing has surpassed music for where people spend their time.
-Read Why Your Business Needs to Be on Instagram for tips.
+Read Getting Started on Instagram for tips.

 - Facebook may be more important for some, but it has major drawbacks.
 It is best for connecting with people you already know unless you use a fan page.
 Many have invested time and money growing their Facebook fan base only to find out they can no longer reach those Facebook fans without paying more than it is worth to them.